UESTC-nnLab/DMIST/README.md

 # DMIST-Benchmark

-The Pytorch implementation of the paper **Towards Dense Moving Infrared Small Target Detection: Datasets and Baseline LASNet**
+The Pytorch implementation of the paper **Towards Dense Moving Infrared Small Target Detection: New Datasets and Baseline**

 <img src="/readme/vis.png" width="1000px">